-The rating reflects LOLC Holding's (the HoldCo) position as the ultimate Holding Company of the LOLC Group (the Group) one of the largest conglomerates of Sri Lanka in terms of its asset base (LKR~1.5trn - FY23) and profitability (PAT LKR~21bln - FY23).
+The rating reflects LOLC Holding's (the HoldCo) as the ultimate Holding Company of the LOLC Group (the Group) - one of the largest conglomerates of Sri Lanka in terms of its asset base (LKR1.7trn - Dec'22) and profitability (PAT LKR26bln -9MFY23).
 The HoldCo manages a diversified portfolio of investments spanning across sectors in the local and international markets.
-The Group's operating segments are clustered into financial and non-financial segments, with financial segment possessing the higher share of ~64% in the Group's revenue.
+The Group's operating segments are clustered into financial and non-financial segments, with financial segment possessing the higher share of 64% in the Group's revenue.
 In its non-financial segment, the Group holds diversified interests in various sectors including Manufacturing and Trading, Agriculture and Plantation, Leisure, Construction and Real Estate, Digital Empowerment, Research and Innovation, Strategic Investment and Mining.
 With over 200 subsidiaries, the Group's structure is well-poised to place most of the entities in different sub-groups within the Group, while some subsidiaries are directly owned by the HoldCo itself.
 The assigned rating reflects the cumulative impact of the financial performance of the Group in addition to the standalone performance of the HoldCo.
 The Group's financial risk profile is characterized with a sound capital structure and liquidity position, coupled with modest revenue growth and wholesome profitability, primarily on account of geographical and sectoral diversification.
+On a standalone basis, the HoldCo's capital structure displays an improved outlook with debt-to-equity ratio reducing over the years from 43% in March'21 to 36% in Dec'22.
 The rating also factors in the HoldCo's strong governance framework designed to manage and oversee the strategic direction of its subsidiaries.
-Moreover, the HoldCo also provides function-based services to its subsidiaries, jointly controlled entities and associates, representing a strong oversight of its sub-groups and their subsidiaries.
+Moreover, the HoldCo also provides function-based services to its subsidiaries, jointly controlled entities and associates, representing a strong oversight of its subgroups and their subsidiaries.

-The rating is dependent on the Group's ability to uphold its market position and growth trajectory, especially in the global market, while keeping up with a sound financial discipline.
+The ratings are dependent on the Group's ability to uphold its market position and growth trajectory, especially in the global market, while keeping up with a sound financial discipline.
 Meanwhile, enhanced cashflows from operations are imperative to improve debt coverage at the HoldCo level.

-Disclosure Name of Rated Entity LOLC Holdings PLC - Commercial Paper - LKR 15 Bn Type of Relationship Solicited Purpose of the Rating Commercial Paper Rating Applicable Criteria Methodology Debt Instrument Rating(Jun-22) Related Research Sector Study Holding Company(Oct-22) Rating Analysts Tharika Prabashwari Kodikara tharika@lra.com.lk +92-42-35869504
+Disclosure Name of Rated Entity LOLC Holdings PLC - LKR 03Bn Commercial Paper Program Type of Relationship Solicited Purpose of the Rating Commercial Paper Rating Applicable Criteria Methodology Debt Instrument Rating(Jun-22) Related Research Sector Study Holding Company(Oct-22) Rating Analysts Tharika Prabashwari Kodikara tharika@lra.com.lk +92-42-35869504